-JPMS is a way to encapsulate code that was introduced with Java 9.
+JPMS is a way to encapsulate code that is present in Java versions 9 and later.
 Contrast supports inspection of modules and launching of applications written with the JPMS.

 The Java Agent requires that the java.sql package be required by the application's module-info.java files: